-(1) 1The University's Faculty of Economics and Social Sciences will establish an Examination Committee for its postgraduate programmes.
+- (1) 1The Examination Committee for postgraduate programmes of the Faculty will be responsible for the programme.
 2The Examination Committee will be responsible for deciding on admissions to the programme, for organising examinations and for ensuring compliance with the provisions of these regulations but not for the assessment of examinations.
 3The Examination Committee will receive administrative support from the University's Examination Office in organising examinations.
-4The examination records will be kept by the University's Examination Office.
+4The examination records will be kept by the University's Examination Office. - (2) The Examination Committee will consist of - 1. three professors who are members of the University and who teach postgraduate courses at the Faculty of Economics and Social Sciences, - 2. two students pursuing postgraduate studies at the Faculty of Economics and Social Sciences.

-- (2) 1The Examination Committee will consist of - 1. three professors who are members of the University and who teach postgraduate courses at the Faculty of Economics and Social Sciences, - 2. two students pursuing postgraduate studies at the Faculty of Economics and Social Sciences.
+Committee members as defined in Sentence 1, No. 1 of this paragraph will serve for a term of two years, the members as defined in Sentence 1, No. 2 for one year.
+The

-2Committee members as defined in Sentence 1, No. 1 of this paragraph will serve for a term of two years, the members as defined in Sentence 1, No. 2 for one year.
-3The Faculty Council of the Faculty of Economics and Social Sciences will elect the committee members and their deputies.
-4The Faculty Council will elect the chairperson and vice chairperson from the committee members as defined in Sentence 1, No. 1 of this paragraph.
+Faculty Council of the Faculty of Economics and Social Sciences will elect the committee members and their deputies.
+The Faculty Council will elect the chairperson and vice chairperson from the committee members as defined in Sentence 1, No. 1 of this paragraph.

-- (3) 1The Examination Committee will regularly report to the Coordination Committee and the Faculty Council on the development of examinations and periods of study and will provide suggestions on further development of the programme and the examination regulations.
-2The Examination Committee may delegate certain tasks and powers to its chairperson.
-3This does not apply to decisions in accordance with Paragraph 7 and Section 17, except in cases where the allegations have been admitted. - (4) 1Meetings of the Examination Committee will be open to members of the University.
+- (3) The Examination Committee will regularly report to the Faculty Council on the development of examinations and periods of study and will provide suggestions on further development of the programme and the examination regulations.
+The Examination Committee may delegate certain tasks and powers to its chairperson.
+This does not apply to decisions in accordance with Section 7, Paragraph 7 and Section 17, with the exception of cases in which the allegations have been admitted. - (4) 1Meetings of the Examination Committee will be open to members of the University.
 2 Matters concerning individual examinations will be dealt with in closed session.
 3The Examination Committee will decide by a simple majority of votes cast at the meeting.
 4Abstention from voting on examination matters is not permitted.
-5In the event of a tie in votes, the chairperson or their deputy will have the deciding vote. - (5) 1Committee members will be entitled to be present during examinations that fall within the remit of the Examination Committee.
-2They will be bound to confidentiality with regard to individual examination matters. - (6) 1Notification of decisions that may infringe the rights of a student must be made in writing, state the reasons for the decision, and provide information on how to appeal.
-2Before a decision is taken, the student must be given the opportunity to make a statement. - (7) 1In the case of an appeal against a decision by the Examination Committee, the Committee will reconsider the matter.
+5In the event of a tie in votes, the chairperson or their deputy will have the deciding vote. - (5) Committee members will be entitled to be present during examinations that fall within the remit of the Examination Committee.
+They will be bound to confidentiality with regard to individual examination matters. - (6) Notification of decisions that may infringe the rights of a student must be made in writing, state the reasons for the decision, and provide information on how to appeal.
+Before a decision is taken, the student must be given the opportunity to make a statement. - (7) 1In the case of an appeal against a decision by the Examination Committee, the Committee will reconsider the matter.
 2Where the Examination Committee fails to resolve or fully resolve the appeal, the Appeals Committee will decide in accordance with Section 7, Paragraph 10 of the General Examination Regulations for Bachelor's and Master's Programmes at Helmut Schmidt University / University of the Federal Armed Forces Hamburg.